fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     plt.show()
     ```

 The preceding code generates the following output:
 ![](./images/B16062_03_10.jpg)

-method

 From the preceding graph, we can conclude that the optimal number of
 clusters is 2.

-**Note**

-We have seen how unsupervised learning can be implemented in Python.
-Now, let us talk about supervised learning.

 Supervised Learning